In re DFC Global Corp. Securities Litigation

 |Judge:||Berle M. Schiller|

 This action was first filed on November 20, 2013 against DFC Global and certain of the Company’s senior executives.
-On April 10, 2014, Judge Berle M. Schiller appointed West Palm Beach, Arkansas Teacher, the Macomb County Employees Retirement System, and the Laborers’ District Council and Contractors’ Pension Fund of Ohio as Lead Plaintiff, and appointed BLB&G and Barrack, Rodos & Bacine as Lead Counsel.
-On April 22, 2014, Judge Schiller consolidated the Securities Act and Exchange Act cases and on July 21, 2014, Lead Plaintiffs filed a consolidated class action complaint with a class period of January 28, 2011 through February 4, 2014.
-The Complaint asserted claims pursuant to Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 (“Exchange Act”) and under Sections 11, 12(a)(2) and 15 of the Securities Act of 1933 (“Securities Act”) arising from the Company’s secondary offering of common stock conducted on April 7, 201.
+On April 10, 2014, Judge Berle M. Schiller appointed Arkansas Teacher Retirement System, the Macomb County Employees Retirement System, and the Laborers’ District Council and Contractors’ Pension Fund of Ohio as Lead Plaintiffs, and appointed BLB&G and Barrack, Rodos & Bacine as Lead Counsel.
+On July 21, 2014, Lead Plaintiffs filed a consolidated class action complaint asserting claims pursuant to Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 (“Exchange Act”) and Sections 11, 12(a)(2) and 15 of the Securities Act of 1933 (“Securities Act”) arising from the Company’s secondary offering of common stock conducted on April 7, 2011.